axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/input-phone/README.md

 # Input Phone

-Input field to enter phone numbers from around the world in a standardized way.
+This component constitutes a special-purpose input field to enter phone numbers from around the world in a standardized way.

 ## Usage

-**Important:** If this component needs to run in Internet Explorer 11, [you need to use our polyfill](https://github.com/axa-ch-webhub-cloud/pattern-library/tree/develop/src/components/05-utils/polyfill).

 ```bash
 npm install @axa-ch/input-phone